 The Plan is a defined contribution plan as permitted under Section 401(k) of the Internal Revenue Code.
 The Plan is sponsored by Gibraltar Steel Corporation of New York (the Company), a subsidiary of Gibraltar Industries, Inc., for the benefit of eligible employees of the Company and its subsidiaries.
-The Company is the Plan Administrator, through the Gibraltar 401(k) Plan Committee.
+The Company is the Plan Administrator, through the Gibraltar 401(k) Retirement Plan Committee.
 The Plan is subject to the Employee Retirement Income Security Act of 1974, as amended.
+The 401(k) Retirement Plan Committee is responsible for oversight of the Plan and determines the appropriateness of the Plan's investment offerings, monitors investment performance and reports to the Board of Directors.